Clean the World Foundation, Inc.

 Population(s) Served

 When natural disasters and humanitarian crises strike, we respond by making sure people have access to water, sanitation, and hygiene supplies to help mitigate the damage to public health.
 When people are displaced or living in shelters or refugee camps, it is easier for germs and diseases to spread from person to person.
 After an emergency, we assess the need and work to respond quickly to provide ongoing relief to families in their hour of need.
 We do this by distributing lifesaving supplies to those who have been affected.
 We have distributed millions of relief supplies to areas affected by natural disasters, including places like Haiti and the Caribbean, the United States, Nepal, Ecuador, the Philippines, and many more.
-We have responded to refugee crises in places like Syria, South Sudan, Kenya, Ethiopia, Armenia, and the Ivory Coast.
-And we’ve also responded to public health crises, such as the Ebola outbreak in Sierra Leone and Liberia, as well as Cholera outbreaks in Malawi, Haiti, and beyond.
 Our goal is to make sure that everyone has adequate water, sanitation, and hygiene supplies to prevent the spread of disease so that they can work to recover and get back on their feet.

 Population(s) Served